IATI/iati-account-docs/docs/manage_data_files.rst

     :alt: A screenshot of the form to complete to add a new data file in IATI Account.

-For more information on IATI data files, see `Creating your own data files <https://iatistandard.org/en/guidance/publishing-data/how-to-publish-data/creating-files/>`_.
+For more information about IATI XML files, see `Creating your own data files <https://iatistandard.org/en/guidance/publishing-data/how-to-publish-data/creating-files/>`_.

 Editing a data file